Sakas19/Sakas19/README.md

 ### Hi there 👋

-I'm Sarvnaz, a passionate Frontend and App Developer based in Stockholm.
+I'm Sarvnaz, a passionate Fullstack Developer based in Stockholm.

 🔭 I specialize in frontend and app development, aiming to create seamless and dynamic user experiences.
-📚 Actively seeking opportunities to apply my knowledge and collaborate on innovative frontend projects.
+📚 currently woking at IKEA.
 ⚡ Fun fact: I'm a coffee aficionado and love trying different brews from around the world!